mongodb/mongo/docs/testing/fsm_concurrency_testing_framework.md

 excluding a compact workload from sharded runners would be a restriction because compact can only be run against individual mongods.

-## Using assertions

-Do NOT use built-in mongo shell asserts within any FSM-based workload.
-Instead use any of the following assertion levels which are defined in terms of the DB and collection passed to state functions within a workload.

-#### `assertAlways`

-Works just like a regular shell assert(), but is more clear about its consideration for the other two assert modes

-#### `assertWhenOwnColl`

-Asserts when the current workload owns the collection.
-In this case, other workloads could potentially modify other collections in the same database, or access the database itself.
-Use this assertion when all you need is a guarantee that no other FSM has been given access to the collection, but other FSMs may have access to the same DB.

-#### `assertWhenOwnDB`

-Asserts when the current workload owns the database, including all the collections in that database.
-Use this assertion when you need to guarantee exclusive access for this workload to the provided database and all its included collections.

 ## Other components of the FSM library

 Most of these components live in jstests/concurrency/fsm_libs and provide the